-If you were injured by a negligent, uninsured or underinsured driver, the Oklahoma City car accident attorneys of Abel Law Firm can help you secure the compensation you need to cover your medical expenses and losses.
+If you were injured by a negligent, uninsured, or underinsured driver, the Oklahoma City car accident attorneys of Abel Law Firm could help you secure the compensation you need to cover your medical expenses and losses.

 So, when a driver without insurance causes an accident, and you end up injured, is it fair that you are the one who ends up having to pay?
-Not only could you be seriously injured, but you could be on the hook for expensive medical bills while losing money because you can’t make it into work.
+You could be seriously injured and on the hook for expensive medical bills while losing money because you can’t make it to work.

-At Abel Law Firm, we don’t think you should be punished when someone who is breaking the law caused an accident.
+At Abel Law Firm, we don’t think you should be punished when someone breaking the law caused an accident.
 You have legal options, and the team at Abel Law Firm can help.

 If you’ve been involved in an accident with an uninsured motorist, call our office today at (405) 239-7046 to schedule a free initial consultation.